Substance Use Counseling

 Some teens who have struggled emotionally and socially have turned to drugs in an attempt to solve their problems.
 However, this inevitably creates more difficulties in the aftermath and often involves the forfeiting of healthy family relationships, education, friendships, and overall well-being.
 Whether a drug problem starts with poor coping skills or because of depression or anxiety, it is an obstacle that merits close individual attention.
 This is where Vista Sage steps in.

-Vista employs a fully-licensed drug and alcohol counselor.
+Vista employs a fully-licensed substance use counselor.
 This is an individual who is specifically trained to target root problems and to sort through the obstacles that have contributed to the drug use.
 Upon admission to the program the counselor, in tandem with the primary therapist and our full time psychiatrist, will help determine the level of substance abuse that is to be addressed in therapy.
 From there, a student is placed on one of two tracks: The "A Track" or "Abuse Track" is designed for students who have struggled with substance abuse but not to the extent that it is the primary focus of treatment.
 "D track" or "Dependency Track" students have a more clinically significant history of drug use, and it is typically the primary focus of their treatment.

 Students on the Dependence Track meet with their counselor each week.
 They are also required to attend two substance abuse education groups on a weekly basis, as well as two AA or NA meetings.
 In addition, they will focus one family therapy session each month on their substance abuse therapy.